 If you have the possibility to test three full siblings, then the next great thing you could do with your DNA results, is to try out the Visual Phasing technique developed by Kathy Johnston.
-It allows you to map the segments of your chromosomes to your four grandparents (without having your parents tested) by comparing the recombination points of the three siblings.
+It allows you to map the segments of your chromosomes to your four grandparents (without having them or your parents tested) by comparing the recombination points of the three siblings.
 However, to figure out which of your grandparents a segment belongs to, you will still need additional cousin testing on several of your lines.
 Ideally multiple 2nd cousins on either side of your family, but more distant cousins have proved to be very valuable as well.

 I do not have full siblings, but luckily both my mother and father do.
 I have tested my mother and my maternal uncle a few years ago and when I first read about Visual Phasing on Blaine Bettinger’s fantastic blog, I immediately knew what I was going to do next – get a DNA test for my maternal aunt, too!

-After meticulously studying Blaine’s instructions along with Ann Raymont’s and rounding it all up by watching Lars Martin’s video on YouTube (you will find the links below) I just couldn’t wait to put my newly acquired skills into practice.
+After meticulously studying Blaine’s instructions along with Ann Raymont’s and rounding it all up by watching Lars Martin’s video on YouTube (you will find the links below), I just couldn’t wait to put my newly acquired skills into practice.

 Chromosome 1 is one of the two largest chromosomes and is usually not recommended for beginners.
 In my case, however, it turned out to have the cousin matches that I needed to complete the mapping.